 Along the Bedretto Tunnel, stress-induced rock failures (e.g., spalling and kinking) frequently occur on the sidewalls, primarily in tunnel sections where pre-existing fractures are hardly present.
 These spalling fractures do not appear to be directly induced by tunnel excavation damage due to blasting.
-The appearance of these stress induced failures at the sidewalls suggests that the horizontal stress component perpendicular to the tunnel is smaller than the vertical stress.
-Therefore, local reverse faulting stress regime (i.e., the minor principal stress $S_3 = S_v$) is unlikely.
-Accordingly, S{Hmax} corresponds to either the intermediate principal stress S_2 (i.e., normal faulting, $S_1 = S_v$), or the major principal stress S_1 (i.e., strike slip, $S_2 = S_v$).
-Nonetheless, rotation of the stress tensor is possible due to local topography (Liu and Zoback, 1992)(Meier, 2017).
-Given strong variations of the overburden above the Bedretto Tunnel (Figure 1c), the topographic effect is in competition with the tectonics-controlled stress pattern to result in significant local stress variations along the tunnel.
-A previous study showed that the topographic effect is strong at low overburden but diminishes significantly under larger overburden (Meier, 2017).
+The appearance of these stress-induced failures at the sidewalls suggests that the horizontal stress component perpendicular to the tunnel is smaller than the vertical stress.
+Therefore, a local reverse faulting stress regime (i.e., the minor principal stress $S_3 = S_v$ ) is unlikely.
+Accordingly, $S{\text{Hmax}}$ corresponds to either the intermediate principal stress $S_2$ (i.e., normal faulting, $S_1 = S_v$ ) or the major principal stress $S_1$ (i.e., strike slip, $S_2 = S_v$ ).
+Nonetheless, rotation of the stress tensor is possible due to local topography (Liu and Zoback, 1992; Meier, 2017).
+Given strong variations of the overburden above the Bedretto Tunnel (Fig. 1c), the topographic effect is in competition with the tectonics-controlled stress pattern to result in significant local stress variations along the tunnel.
+A previous study showed that the topographic effect is strong under a low overburden but diminishes significantly under a larger overburden (Meier, 2017).

-Small scale hydraulic fracturing tests, or mini-fracs (Haimson and Cornet, 2003), were conducted between December 2018 and July 2019 to obtain an estimation of the in situ stress field of the rock volume between TM1750 and TM2250 (Ma et al., 2020b).
-The tests were performed in six short (30 - 40 m long) SB boreholes ('SB' denoting stress measurement borehole), avoiding major fault zones (Figure 2).
-On borehole televiewer logs, the observed hydraulic fractures are steeply-dipping, which generally agrees with the assumption that the overburden stress is larger than the horizontal stresses and approximates a principal stress direction.
-The inferred average direction of the maximum horizontal stress (S{Hmax}) is approximately N100-110°E. The magnitude of the overburden or vertical stress (S_V) is estimated by integrating the granite density of the overburden (≈ 1030 m), which is approximately 26.5 MPa.
-The measured S{hmin} magnitude is 14.6 ± 1.4 MPa, and the estimated S{Hmax} is 25.4 ± 2.3 MPa (Bröker, 2019)(Bröker and Ma, 2021).
-Acknowledging measurement uncertainty and local stress heterogeneity, the mini-frac tests indicate that the stress state in the vicinity of the Bedretto Lab is transitional between normal and strike-slip faulting conditions ($S_V \ge S{Hmax} > S{hmin}$).
-This is generally consistent with the expected regional stress state (Heidbach et al., 2018)(Kastrup et al., 2004), although the stress ratio at the Bedretto Lab differs significantly from that inverted from deep earthquakes in the region.
+Small-scale hydraulic fracturing tests, or "mini-fracs" (Haimson and Cornet, 2003), were conducted between December 2018 and July 2019 to obtain an estimation of the in situ stress field of the rock volume between TM1750 and TM2250 (Ma et al., 2019).
+The tests were performed in six short (30-40 m long) SB boreholes ("SB" denoting stress measurement borehole), avoiding major fault zones (Fig. 2).
+On borehole televiewer logs, the observed hydraulic fractures are steeply dipping, which generally agrees with the assumption that the overburden stress is larger than the horizontal stresses and approximates a principal stress direction.
+The inferred average direction of the maximum horizontal stress $(S{\text{Hmax}})$ is approximately N100-110° E. The magnitude of the overburden or vertical stress $(S_V)$ is estimated by integrating the granite density of the overburden ( $\approx 1030 \,\mathrm{m}$ ), which is approximately 26.5 MPa.
+The measured Shmin magnitude is 14.6 $\pm$ 1.4 MPa, and the estimated $S{\text{Hmax}}$ is 25.4 $\pm$ 2.3 MPa (Bröker, 2019; Bröker and Ma, 2022).
+Acknowledging measurement uncertainty and local stress heterogeneity, the minifrac tests indicate that the stress state in the vicinity of the BedrettoLab is transitional between normal and strike-slip faulting conditions ( $S_V \ge S{Hmax} > S{hmin}$ ).
+This is generally consistent with the expected regional stress state (Heidbach et al., 2018; Kastrup et al., 2004), although the stress ratio at the BedrettoLab differs significantly from that inverted from deep earthquakes in the region.